What is a GMAT or GRE?

 Do I have to take the GMAT or GRE test?

-The GMAT/GMAT Focus or GRE is a mandatory requirement of the application process, acting as a supporting document to your online application.
+The GMAT/GMAT Focus or GRE is generally a mandatory requirement of the application process, acting as a supporting document to your online application.
 However, in some cases the Admissions Committee can grant waivers to applicants who can demonstrate previous academic excellence, strong grades with an emphasis in quantitative subjects and outstanding professional finance experience.

 How will I know if I am eligible for a waiver?